 Are there any risks related to unneeded bed rest?

-- Venous thromboembolism, a condition when a blood clot is formed in a deep vein
+- Venous thromboembolism, is a condition when a blood clot is formed in a deep vein

 - Weakened muscles and bones